 There are two methods of forming multi-strand wire leaders, both of which are made up in stainless-steel wire strands:~

 This is inexpensive, pliable and pleasant to use and is made up of 7 strands of wire twisted together.
+However, any nick in the nylon coating will lead to corrosion in the wire.

-This is the most bite proof of all wire leaders, but it's also the most visible.
+This is the most bite-proof of all wire leaders, but it's also the most visible.

 It's constructed by twisting 7 of the 7 strand wires around each other, and hence is known as either 7x7, or 49 strand cable.